 - Sophomore status (30+ credits)

 To start the process, log in to the myCurry portal and click the "Center for Career Development - Internship Program" tab.
+Please utilize the Curry College Internship Site Guide for additional information regarding requirements, roles, and responsiblities.

 Students are not limited to the opportunities sponsored by the Center for Career Development and are free to research additional internships on their own.
 All employer sites must meet a specific criteria in order to host an intern from Curry College.
 The following are the requirements/qualifications of a site: